chmurph2/Copy-Chrome-URL/README.md

 # Copy Chrome URL

-Copy Chrome URL is an AppleScript that makes it dead-simple to copy the title and URL of the current Google Chrome tab.
+Copy Chrome URL is an AppleScript that makes it simple to copy the title and URL of the current Google Chrome tab.
 I bind it to a shortcut key (see Usage below).